chenz16/CarND-EKF/README.md

 The algorithm treats the first measurement as initlization of the states (x).
 Normal steps of kalman filter calcuation are applied from the second measurement.

-The algorithm predicted through calling the prediction function in the instance of `ekf_` defined from the class   `KalmanFilter`;  the algorithm then updated the states and convariance matrix through calling the update functions in the instance of ekf_ defined from the class KalmanFilter.
+The algorithm predicted through calling the prediction function in the instance of `ekf_` defined from the class   `KalmanFilter`;  the algorithm then updated the states and covariance matrix through calling the update functions in the instance of `ekf_` defined from the class `KalmanFilter`.
 The update functions are different for laser and radar data.
 When laser data was dected, the update function is a standard update function of Kalman filter; when radar data was dected, the update function used extended kalman filter method.
-In the extended kalman filter, the prediction of current measurement is calcated through with non-linear measurement functions h(x); the Jacobian matrix was obtained from h(x) and used for calculating the kalman gain K.
+In the extended kalman filter, the prediction of current measurement is calcated through non-linear measurement functions h(x); the Jacobian matrix was obtained from h(x) and used for calculating the kalman gain K.

     ekf_.Predict();